 The admissions counseling staff is available to provide up-to-date advisement to applicants.
 Each applicant is evaluated individually and is kept informed about his or her status by admission status notices, which are issued as changes occur.
-For more information, contact the office of admissions at 1.866.6VAUGHN extension 118.
+For more information, contact the office of admissions at 1.866.682.8446, ext.
+118.